 If you find yourself searching for Jira issues weekly, daily, (or hourly!), you will benefit immensely from setting up filters, dashboards, and subscriptions to make your life even easier.

-Filters: Saving your search
+Filters: Save your search

 I’ve personally found subscriptions useful in two cases: critical issues and keeping pace on overall stats.
 When a team member files a critical issue, I use a subscription every 15 minutes to ensure I meet my SLA and assign those issues out to the team.
 I also run a daily subscription to keep track of new issues that came in that day.
-If you use filters in your email, JIRA prefixes subscription email with “[JIRA] Subscription” so you can route subscription email to a different place than standard JIRA email.
+If you use filters in your email, Jira prefixes subscription email with “[Jira] Subscription” so you can route subscription email to a different place than standard Jira email.

 Developers: Time to REST!